sarah-hillo/reading-notes/301/read03.md

 console.log(fewMoreFruit) // Array(5) [ "🍉", "🍍", "🍏", "🍊", "🍌" ]
 - Give an example of using the spread operator to combine two objects into one. const objectOne = {hello: "🤪"} const objectTwo = {world: "🐻"} const objectThree = {...objectOne, ...objectTwo, laugh: "😂"} console.log(objectThree) // Object { hello: "🤪", world: "🐻", laugh: "😂" } const objectFour = {...objectOne, ...objectTwo, laugh: () => {console.log("😂".repeat(5))}} objectFour.laugh() // 😂😂😂😂😂

 ## How to Pass Functions Between Components
-- In the video, what is the first step that the developer does to pass functions between components? it updates the state by incrementing the count if the name matches the one that passed to the function.
+- In your own words, what does the increment function do? it updates the state by incrementing the count if the name matches the one that passed to the function.
-- In your own words, what does the increment function do?

 - How can you pass a method from a parent component into a child component? through the props.
 - How does the child component invoke a method that was passed to it from a parent component?
 Passing data from child to parent through functions.